 - You have the right to know how your financial need was determined.
 This process includes how costs for tuition and fees, room and board, transportation, books and supplies, and miscellaneous personal expenses are allocated within your student budget.
 Please see the Tuition & Fees.

 - You have the right to appeal your financial aid award if you feel there are special circumstances that were not originally taken into consideration.
-Please use the Changes in Finances Form (PDF).
+Please request the Changes in Finances Form by emailing email@example.com.